nicebub/project5/README.md

 ## General
 A toy C compiler that produces assembly code for a virtual machine that may not exist anymore.
 Because of this, I also wrote an intrepreter/vm but I haven't posted the code.

+- The Machine the assembly language targets is stack based.
+- The size of of a address is a WORD, based on the size of the host machine
+	- There are only 2 basic types for now, int and float
+		- int - size of host machine C int, takes up 1 WORD
+		- float - size of host machine C float, takes up 1 WORD
 ## Background
 My orignal goal was to see what it would take for me to use an original C codebase and turn it into a C++ one instead.
 I had originally coded this with the C flex/bison(lex/yacc) lexer and parsers so I have tried